 Welcome to Aric Jorn Studios

 I am a narrative artist whose mission is to explore, preserve and share Norse mythology and culture of the Viking Age.
-Through my sculptures, I seek to interpret the continued relevance of the culture and myths to a modern audience.
+Through my sculptures, I seek to interpret the continued relevance of the culture and myths for a modern audience.

 One artist's journey of discovery through Norse art & Viking myth